Participate in nature’s patterns

 Complex patterns in nature form from simple rules, repeated over time and space.
 A striking example of this is a process that yields beautiful space filling spirals, as in daisies, pine cones, dandelions, sunflowers, and pine apples.

-Here’s our spiral model in NetLogo (the most flexible model) and also in Python.
+Here’s our spiral model in NetLogo and also in Python.
 Here’s our simplest spiral models in Scratch.
-Below are screenshots of the code in Scratch.
-Here’s a more interesting Scratch spiral model that’s colored to highlight the spirals.
-And here’s one that uses moving florets to make the spirals.
+Our more interesting Scratch spiral model is colored to highlight the spirals.
+This one uses moving florets.
 Using this Scratch model you can see how these kind of spirals appear in pine cones.

-Below is a coloring sheet you can download and color.
-This is output from the above models of golden spirals.
+Below is a sheet to download and color.
+It’s output from the above golden spiral models.

 Here’s our movie that applies this model of golden angle spirals to a craft with pinecones based on our computer model of spirals in NetLogo and a similar spiraling model in Python.
 We see such golden spirals in sunflowers, daises, dandelions, pine cones, pineapples and more.